Skip to main content Skip to footer

 • Remedies for colds

-The emergency first-aid kit should have a fixed, dry place.
-Important: Check the contents once a year for shelf life.
+The emergency pharmacy should be kept in a fixed, dry place.
+Important: Check the items once a year.

 Traffic accident - the rescue lane

-• On three-lane or multi-lane roads, the emergency lane is formed between the leftmost lane and the lane directly to the right of it
+• If there are three or more lanes: Rescue lane between the left lane and the lane to the right of it

-• The emergency lane must be kept open until traffic starts moving again
+• Keep the emergency lane open until traffic is flowing again

 Flood protection

-If there is a threat of flooding or heavy rain, these tips will help:
+If flooding or heavy rain threatens, these tips will help:

 Before the flood:

-• Store hazardous materials and chemicals so that they cannot come into contact with the water
+• Store hazardous materials and chemicals so that they do not come into contact with water.

-• Pack a bag with the most important documents and keep it handy
+• Pack a bag with the most important documents and have it ready.

-• Anchor the heating oil tank to the wall or weigh it down against the buoyancy of the water
+• Anchor the heating oil tank to the wall or weigh it down against buoyancy caused by water.

-• Arrange signs with neighbors to ensure communication in the event of a telephone/internet failure
+• Coordinate signs with neighbors to ensure communication in the event of a phone or internet outage.

-• Pay attention to current information/weather reports on the radio, internet or television
+• Pay attention to current information and weather reports on the radio, internet or television.

 During the flood: